 You can read lots more about what a life coach does and how it differs from other similar professions such as therapy and mentoring .

 And being familiar with the International Coach Federation (ICF) code of ethics is also recommended.

-To get started on the path to becoming a life coach, I can't emphasise enough that it is a "must" to have some specific training through a life coaching course offered by a reputable Life Coaching School that fits your needs.
+To get started on the path to becoming a life coach, I can't emphasise enough that it is a "must" to have some specific training even if you have other qualifications.
+Here are the things you need to consider when choosing a life coaching school.

 It will help you get some credible coaching qualifications and certification even if these qualifications just add to those you already have in a related discipline.